Listed Building Consent

 We encourage early dialogue in advance of any proposed works to listed or buildings in conservation areas.
 This will save you time and avoids the need for enforcement action.

-You can obtain free advice from the Council via our pre-application advice service for local developments:
+You can obtain free advice from the Council via the pre-application advice service for local developments here.